ApiLogicServer/Docs/docs/Security-sql.md

 ### Configuring your authdb

+To use your own sql authdb:

+1. Create the physical databse

+    * See [Getting Started With Security](Security-Getting-Started.md#sql-authdb-resources){:target="_blank" rel="noopener"} for resources: sql ddl, and pre-created docker databases.

-Configure with a command like:
+2. Configure your project with a command like:

 ```bash title='Configure postgres auth db'
 als add-auth --provider-type=sql --db_url=postgresql://postgres:p@localhost/authdb